 Dell Axim X51V: Review, Spec Sheet

 This is the PDA I recommend for most users.
 In all the important specifications, the X51V is still at the top of the class, even when looking at the newest 2011 models.
 Because of the way the touchscreen works, it's far better for inputting kanji than those of most current devices; devices with "multitouch" screens like the iPhone are especially bad for this.
-The X51V has been refurbished by Dell USA to working like-new condition, and indeed it performs, lasts, and largely looks like brand new.
-All of the working parts subject to wear and tear have been replaced with new parts, including most importantly the touchscreen, main battery, and internal backup battery.
-The body of the Axim is replaced if the it shows more than very minor wear.
-Everything else is thoroughly tested and replaced if it doesn't perform like new.
-This allows me to sell a PDA with top-of-the-line features in same-as-new condition for much less than the system would cost with an equivalent new PDA, smartphone, or tablet.
+The X51V has been refurbished to working like-new condition, and indeed it performs and lasts like brand new.
+All of the working parts subject to wear and tear have been replaced with brand new parts, including most importantly the touchscreen.
+The body of the Axim will likely show signs of use, as replacement body shells are no longer available--there may be a few scuffs and scratches but it will look pretty good.
+All the other components are thoroughly tested and replaced if they don't perform like new.
+This allows me to sell a PDA with top-of-the-line features in functionally new condition for much less than the system would cost with an equivalent new PDA, smartphone, or tablet.
 These refurbished Axims have proven rock solid.
-My favorite point about the X51V, compared to the two iPAQs, standard electronic dictionaries, and tablet computers?
-Ergonomics.
-It's a bit smaller, with rounded corners and edges.
-The result is that, even in a metal case (highly recommended), it's much more comfortable to hold and to slip into a pocket (the iPAQ hx4700 would be uncomfortable in a pocket, and perhaps even impossible when you put it in a case, as you really should; the iPaq 212, even naked, is too big for a pocket).
-Being able to carry it comfortably in my pocket means it's there when I need it--a PDA that isn't is no good to me at all.
+The size is just right--being able to carry it comfortably in my pocket means it's there when I need it--a PDA that isn't is no good to me at all.
 Battery life is more than sufficient for a full day of normal use (~3-4 hours total on-time on normal settings with dictionary lookups, study with a flashcard program, some time online via Wi-Fi, wasting some time on games, etc.; about 9-10 hours just listening to music with the screen off).
 Double-size batteries are available for the Axim, though I think it's more practical to simply carry a tiny, matchbook-sized spare if you really think you'll need more power (though, to be honest, most customers who buy a spare battery never end up needing it).

 My favorite non-dictionary use: the Axim is my GPS navi unit when hiking and driving.
 Unlike phone-based GPS navigation systems that are becoming popular, this one works wherever you go (the phone-based units pull their maps from the cellular network--which means that, outside the 3G signal areas, they simply don't work, and even in covered areas you spend a lot of time waiting for maps to load as you drive).
 And the maps on the Axim are far more detailed out in rural and wild areas.

 Big note: The Dell Axim X51V as it was originally released was a great piece of hardware crippled by the horrible Windows Mobile 5 operating system.
 JLT has upgraded the OS to WM6, and now the Axim really flies.
 It's as fast and stable as anything on the market.
-WM6 also allows the Axim to use SDHC cards in the SD card slot, increasing the memory capacity in that slot to 32 GB.
-Like all the others, it can also take up a 128 GB CF card, too, for a total capacity of 160 GB (though the biggest reasonably priced CF card as of early 2011 is 64 GB, for a system total of 96 GB; I expect the new 128 GB cards to come down in price later in the year).
+WM6 also allows the Axim to use SDHC cards in the SD card slot, increasing the memory capacity in that slot to 32 GB (a 32 GB card comes with the JLT system).
+Like all the others, it can also take up a 128 GB CF card, too, for a total capacity of 160 GB.
 WM6 also simplifies software installation and memory handling, and includes much better versions of the Microsoft Office applications (Word, Excel, PowerPoint, etc.) than WM2003SE on the Axim X30 and iPAQ hx4700.
 There are hundreds of thousands of programs available for the Windows Mobile OS--you can do anything from align a telescope to control your TV, from talk on Skype to practice Lithuanian verb declensions.

 Besides upgrading the Axim to WM6, I've also customized the OS to offer full Japanese support, using the same systems used in the native Japanese version of WM.
 Japanese input and display look and work exactly like they do on native-Japanese PDAs (and better than they do on most native-Japanese phones).
 This means that they're part of the OS, so they're fully integrated and usable in every program and they work beautifully.
 So you get both the superb Japanese support you'd find in a native Japanese device and the ease of use of an English language operating system--the best of both worlds.